theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - G. A runtime exception is thrown.

 ### A32.
+E. Even though `d` have both date and time, the formmatter only outputs time.

 ### Q33.
 What is the output of the following code?
 ```java